-This morning I decided a little spinning was in order.
-I had a small batch of Blue Texel that I had received from @bakewell_hearts earlier this year, ready to be picked on the wool picker to open the locks and then ran through the drum carder.
+This morning, I decided some light spinning was in order.
+I had a small batch of Blue Texel that I received from @bakewell_hearts earlier this year, ready to be opened on the wool picker to loosen the locks, then run through the drum carder.

-It did not spin as easily as I thought it would have.
+It did not spin as easily as I thought it would.
 There was a lesson in it for me.
-Sample spin a bit of the wool first as it will save a bit of grief and struggle in the end.
+Sample spin a bit of the wool first, as it will save some grief and struggle in the end.
 This really is good advice for anyone.
 Not everyone spins rustic wools, nor do all spin luxury.
 Know what you are spinning and decide if it is right for you.

-The wool is a medium grade and a fleece can weigh between 7 – 12 lbs.
+The wool is of medium grade, and a fleece can weigh between 7 and 12 lbs.

-The micron count is around 32 and is used mostly for hosiery yarns and knitting wools.
+The micron count is approximately 32 and is primarily used for hosiery yarns and knitting wools.

-I just didn’t have a spectacular time with this batch of Texel, though I persisted to the end of spinning the single.
+I just didn’t have a great experience with this batch of Texel, although I continued spinning the single to the end.

 Tomorrow I will give it a chain ply and use it for rug hooking or fingerless work-gloves.